sjkp/Microsoft-teams-docs/teams/gettingstarted.md

 For the UI of your tab app--its configuration, content, and (optionally) tab removal pages--to be hosted within Microsoft Teams, they need to meet the following requirements.

-* Make sure that the page can be hosted in an IFrame:
+* Make sure that the page can be hosted in an iframe:

 	* Set the Content-security-policy header.
 Most modern browsers support this.